PeeyushPrashant/one8UI/Readme.md

 # [one8Ui](https://one8ui.netlify.app/)
   one8Ui is a CSS library which helps in building customizable & user-friendly websites.
-It has 10 components, and you are just one click away from using this classy     library.
+It has 10 components, and you are just one click away from using this classy     responsive library.
 </div>

 ## Technology Used -